This question can also be put as: Why vaccine takes such a great deal of time to develop?

 - Failed to improve negative symptoms (antisocial, lack of empathy etc) of schizophrenia.

 - The optional but recommended phase.

 - After license approval, the quality control and production of vaccine is still monitored.

 - Manufacturer monitors drug performance in general population, their risks and benefits in real life scenarios.

-- Eg- Avastin, metastasis breast cancer treating drug.
+- Eg- Avastin, for metastasis i.e. breaking of cancer cells and spreading to different regions of body in breast cancer treatment.
 Even after satisfactory outcomes in phase III, after studies showed no significant improvement of metastatic control.

-But it further sets another question, that is-
+But it further strikes another question that has serious concern.

 If it’s really true that vaccine take years to develop then how come we got Covid19 vaccine in about a year?